reahl/reahl/reahl-doc/doc/tutorial/bootstrap/pagelayout.rst

-You can layout a page in this fasion by using :class:`reahl.web.layout.PageLayout` in conjunction with a suitable :class:`reahl.web.bootstrap.grids.ColumnLayout` to be used for its content area.
+You can layout a page in this fasion by using :class:`reahl.web.layout.PageLayout` in conjunction with a suitable :class:`reahl.web.bootstrap.grid.ColumnLayout` to be used for its content area.

 The "Page layout" view in our example shows how this works: